Billiards in Nearly Isosceles Triangles: Introduction

 \section{Introduction}

+This paper concerns periodic billiard paths in triangles.
+In some cases, quite a bit is known about periodic billiard paths in triangles, and in some cases surprisingly little is known.
+For example, it is still unknown if every triangle has a periodic billiard path.

+One can show in elementary geometric ways that acute, right, and isosceles triangles always have periodic billiard paths.
+The famous Fagnano path, which goes back to $1775$, exists on a triangle if and only if the triangle is acute.
+The Fagnano path has combinatorial type $123$, meaning that it hits side $1$ of the triangle, then side $2$, then side $3$, and then closes up.
+Assuming the sides are appropriately labelled, a periodic billiard path of combinatorial type $312321$ exists on a triangle if and only if the triangle is right and a periodic billiard path of combinatorial type $2131$ exists on a triangle if and only if the triangle is isosceles.
+Examples of these paths are shown in Figure 1.1.

+Periodic billiard paths in right triangles have been fairly extensively studied.
+The path $312321$, mentioned above, is part of a broader class of periodic billiard paths in right triangles, introduced in \cite{GSV}, which start out perpendicular to a side of the triangle.
+One sometimes calls these ``perpendicular billiard paths''.
+In \cite{CHK} it is shown that almost every perpendicular billiard path is periodic.
+In \cite{T05} this result is refined, for right triangles with small angle lying in $(\pi/6,\pi/4)$: For such triangles, all but one perpendicular billiard path is periodic, and the union of these periodic perpendicular paths is dense in the phase space.
+In \cite{GZ} and \cite{Vo05}, some classes of periodic billiard paths in triangles are introduced and shown to be {\it unstable\/} -- meaning that paths of the same combinatorial type do not exist on nearby acute or obtuse triangles.
+Finally, in \cite{H2} it is shown that all periodic billiard paths in right triangles are unstable.

+Every rational triangle -- i.e., a triangle whose angles are rational multiples of $\pi$ -- has a periodic billiard path.
+Indeed, any given rational polygon has a dense set of periodic billiard paths \cite{BGKT98}.
+See also \cite{M} and \cite{Vo05}.
+The subject of billiards on rational polygons is a deep and extensive one.
+For instance, see \cite{V} for connections between rational billiards and Teichm\"uller Theory.
+See \cite{MT} and \cite{T} for surveys on rational billiards.

-Very little is known about irrational polygonal billiards.
-For instance, it is unknown if every triangular shaped table has a periodic billiard path.
-See \cite{MT} and \cite{T} for surveys about billiards, mainly rational.
-It has long been known that all acute and right triangles have periodic billiard paths; and the papers \cite{GSV}, \cite{HH}, \cite{H}, \cite{S1}, \cite{S2} exhibit some infinite families of periodic billiard paths for some obtuse triangles.
+Much less is known about periodic billiard paths in obtuse, irrational triangles.
+The paper \cite{GSV}, the first to make serious inroads into this question, produces some infinite families of stable periodic billiard paths in obtuse triangles.
+A periodic billiard path on a triangle is called {\it stable\/} if all sufficiently nearby triangles have a combinatorially identical periodic billiard path.
+The paper \cite{HH} continues the program started in \cite{GSV}, producing additional families of stable periodic billiard paths on obtuse triangles.
+The papers \cite{H}, \cite{S1}, \cite{S2} exhibit additional infinite families of periodic billiard paths for some obtuse triangles.
 In particular, in \cite{S1}, \cite{S2} it is shown that a triangle has a periodic billiard path provided that all its angles are at most $100$ degrees.